MontealegreLuis/error-handler-middleware/CONTRIBUTING.md

-# Contributing to Activity Feed
+# Contributing to Error Handler Middleware

 ## Code of Conduct